minimo-io/braaay-front-site/braaay-front-site/README.md

 - Create the svelte this repo as a standalone project to use it with Vercel or Netlify.
 - Mobile menu, needs to improve (no current place for cashback or account buttons)

+### v2

+- Be able to add favorite wines (I would use this, to explore and remember my favorite wines!).

 ## Notes

 - Take this reference for project structure: [https://github.com/huggingface/chat-ui](https://github.com/huggingface/chat-ui)